Sales Metrics

 Net MRR Churn Rate

-Net Monthly Recurring Revenue (MRR) Churn Rate is the percentage change in MRR due to expansions, cancellations and downgrades.
+Net Monthly Recurring Revenue (MRR) Churn Rate is the percentage change in MRR from existing customers due to expansions, cancellations, and downgrades.
 A negative Net MRR Churn Rate occurs when expansions exceed downgrades and cancellations and is a strong positive indicator of company health.
-This metric is typically expressed as a monthly rate although it can also be an annual rate: Net Annual Recurring Revenue (ARR) Churn Rate.
+This metric is typically expressed as a monthly rate, although it can also be calculated as an annual rate: Net Annual Recurring Revenue (ARR) Churn Rate.

 goal icon